 Data Summary: EEG and MRI findings of infant brain differences offer promise for earlier detection of autism spectrum disorder (ASD) and advancing our understanding of the underlying neural pathways.
 However, translating neural findings into clinical markers requires investigation in large samples using multi-site, and multimodal imaging approaches.
 Here we describe a comprehensive approach to integrating infant EEG recording into an established MRI study of infants with high familial likelihood of ASD, due to a full older sibling with an ASD diagnosis.
 We also present preliminary metrics describing feasibility and quality of data collected so far.

 Lay Summary: EEG and MRI studies have identified early brain differences that can be detected before the behavioral symptoms of autism spectrum disorder (ASD) become apparent.
 These neural markers could provide insights into ASD's developmental pathways and potentially aid early detection.
-To better understand early neural indicators, we integrated EEG into an extensive, multisite MRI study targeting infants at higher likelihood of ASD, due to a full older diagnosed sibling.
+To better understand early neural indicators, we integrated EEG into an extensive, multisite MRI study targeting infants at higher likelihood of ASD, due to an affected older sibling.
 This paper describes the framework we developed to navigate the inherent challenges of collecting infant EEG across sites with varying expertise.
 Our preliminary results reveal consistent EEG data collection across all locations, regardless of their prior EEG familiarity.
 This achievement underscores the potential of combined modalities in advancing our understanding of ASD's early neural precursors, setting a precedent for future collaborative research.

 Data highlights